-Employees shall be reimbursed for personal and/or travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the Superintendent, principal (or other immediate supervision with the authority to make school approvals), or the appropriate designee of the Superintendent and that the employee's attendance/travel was at the request of the district.
+Employees shall be reimbursed for personal and/or travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the Superintendent, principal (or other immediate supervisor with the authority to make school approvals), or the appropriate designee of the Superintendent and that the employee's attendance/travel was at the request of the district.

-It is the responsibility of the employee to determine the appropriate supervisor from which he must obtain approval.
+It is the responsibility of the employee to determine the appropriate supervisor from which he/she must obtain approval.

 Reimbursement claims must be made on forms provided by the District and must be supported by appropriate, original receipts.
 Copies of receipts or other documentation are not acceptable, except in extraordinary circumstances.
+Mileage reimbursement will be at the current state rate per mile and meal reimbursements shall not exceed a total of \$60 per day, with receipts required for reimbursement.
+The best hotel rates should be sought that are reasonable.